mlammens/ENS-511-Plant-Ecology/pages/meeting-5.md

 description: Meeting 5 overview
 ---

-We will being our class in the Environmental Classroom at Pace University - PLV.
+We will be holding our class in the Environmental Classroom at Pace University - PLV.

 ## Schedule